-So should you study in your dorm room?
-I am not telling you that you should or should not.
-I am simply raising a few points to consider.
-You need to figure out what works best for you.
-The goal is to find (or to create, as much as possible) a study environment that will help you to concentrate and to process information well.
-Everyone is different.
-Let us know in the comments section what you discover to work best for you.
+So, should you study in your dorm room?
+Please know that I am not necessarily telling you that you should or should not.
+I am, however, simply raising a few points to consider.
+In the end, it is you who needs to figure out what works best for you.
+The goal is to find (or to create, as much as possible) a study environment that will help you to concentrate and process the study material well.
+Remember, everyone is different, and what might work for you may not work for someone else.
+Let us know in the comments section what you discover about what works best for you.

 Used with permission.

 This article was written by: Anik Singal iamnext.comPhoto Credit: Green Chameleon